Don Sharp: Later career

 Sharp returned to TV with episodes of Hammer House of Horror (1980) ("Guardian of the Abyss") and QED (1982) (TV series).
 "It was nice to shoot something again," said Sharp.

-Sharp developed several projects that were not made - Spy Ship, a biopic of John Simpson Kirkpatrick, Red Alert West, a film about the Spanish Civil War.
+Sharp developed several projects that were not made - Spy Ship; a biopic of John Simpson Kirkpatrick; Red Alert West; a film about the Spanish Civil War.
 A film that was made was What Waits Below (1984) shot in America with Robert Powell in the lead role; it was an unhappy experience for Sharp.
-He developed a film version of A Prayer for the Dying.
-However Sharp then had a big success when called in to replace the original director on the mini series A Woman of Substance (1984); based on the novel by Barbara Taylor Bradford, and starring Jenny Seagrove and Deborah Kerr, this was a huge ratings success.
+He developed a film version of Jack Higgins' novel A Prayer for the Dying but the eventual movie was directed by Mike Hodges.
+However Sharp was then called in to replace the original director on the mini series A Woman of Substance (1985); based on the novel by Barbara Taylor Bradford, and starring Jenny Seagrove and Deborah Kerr.
+This was a huge ratings success.

-Tusitala (1986) was an Australian mini series shot in Samoa.
-Hold the Dream (1986), was a mini-series sequel to Woman of Substance, with Jenny Seagrove reprising her role.
+After Tusitala (1986), an Australian mini series shot in Samoa, Sharp directed Hold the Dream (1986), a mini-series sequel to Woman of Substance, with Jenny Seagrove reprising her role.
 Tears in the Rain (1988) was a TV movie from a novel by Pamela Wallace which gave an early starring role to Sharon Stone.
 Act of Will (1989) was another mini series based on a novel by Barbara Taylor Bradford, which starred Liz Hurley.

 Personal life

-Sharp married an Australian actress, Gwenda Wilson, in 1945 after appearing on stage with her in Kiss and Tell.
-In 1956 he married actress Mary Steele who he had met while shooting a documentary, Crossroads.
+Sharp married Australian actress Gwenda Wilson in 1945, after appearing on stage with her in Kiss and Tell.
+In 1956, he married actress Mary Steele who he had met while shooting a documentary, Crossroads.

 Sharp died on 14 December 2011, after a short spell in hospital.
 He was survived by Mary Steele, two sons and a daughter.
-Another son, Massive Attack producer Jonny Dollar, predeceased him.
+Another son, Massive Attack producer Jonny Dollar, predeceased him in 2009.